Things I Wish I Knew Before My Wedding

 Don’t assume that the day-of timeline you created works for the venue, caterer, band or DJ, florist, and photographer.

-This is especially important if you have a destination wedding or an event over more than one day.
+This is especially important if you have a destination wedding or an event that lasts more than one day.

 Involve everyone so they can give you feedback and let you know how long things will take (i.e., setting up flowers, setting up band, plating and serving a course during dinner, moving guests from one room to another, and many other little details).